SQL Programming language and SQL Database engines provide some useful mechanisms in order to make management of the data easier.

 Select statement will bind related rows, columns and fields to the

 SQL View table.
-We can also use condition statements like
+We can also use conditional statements like

 Create View VIEWNAME AS Select column1, column2, … From TABLENAME Where CONDITION;